-Indoor In-Person Worship at First UMC Graham has been temporarily paused
+Indoor In-Person Worship at First UMC Graham resumed on Palm Sunday, March 28, 2021

-Online worship will continue at 9am and 11am on Sundays with with our prerecorded worship services until in-person worship is safe to resume.
+Online worship will continue at 9am and 11am on Sundays with with our livestream worship services.
 Meetings continue being held via Zoom.

 Due to concerns for the safety and health of our Playschool students and their families, as well as for the staff and their families, the Child Care Board of First United Methodist Church has decided to cancel all Playschool classes until the Fall 2021 Semester.
 For more information click here.